A Cutting-edge Approach to NWP in the Tropics

 Nowcasting System Development

 CCRS has been expanding its weather nowcasting capabilities on a very short time range (0-6 hours).
-We have been investigating radar extrapolation and NWP blended nowcasting system.
-Efforts have also been putting into machine learning based nowcasting system.
+We have been using neural network and blending nowcast with SINGV NWP forecasts.
+Efforts have also been putting into machine learning based algorithms to improve rainfall forecasts.

 Ocean and Wave Modelling System

 SEAOM-WAM and WAVEWATCH III are the current operational ocean and wave forecasting system in CCRS.
-Research has been ongoing for a fully coupled atmosphere, ocean, and wave forecasting system.
-We are also building the capability on storm surge modeling.
+Research has been ongoing for a fully coupled atmosphere, ocean, and wave forecasting system in 1.5km spatial resolution.